MWarren1/Amazon-Connect-Config-Backup/README.md

 # TO DO

+- clean up python code and add comments
-- lambda permissions - remove permissions
+- Documentation - confluence
-- add cloudwatch alarm and sns topic for backup failures

 # Amazon Connect Config Backup

-This terraform module deploys everything to backup amazon connect config. a lambda which is scheduled to run daily and weekly backup jobs that backup all amazon instances in the account in which it is deployed
+This terraform module deploys everything to backup amazon connect config. a lambda which is scheduled to run daily and weekly backup jobs that backup all amazon instances in the account in which it is deployed.
+It will backup the following configurations:

+- Bacic Instance
+- Instance Storage
+- Hours of Operation
+- Queues
+- Routing Profiles
+- Security Profiles
+- Contact Flows (Only Published Contact Flows)

 summary of what it creates: